Trump Tariffs: EU Ministers to Meet as Global Markets Tumble | 📰 LatestLY

 Economists say that Europe could widen the trade war, in particular by targeting Big Tech — a category more vulnerable to retaliation because of the US surplus.

-Brussels could hit back with a tax targeting US tech titans like Google, Apple, Meta, Amazon, and Microsoft — a move French officials have pushed for.
+Brussels could hit back with a tax targeting US tech titans like Google, Apple, Meta, Amazon, and Microsoft — a move French EU-US trade balance 2014–202 officials have pushed for.

 At the same time, the EU’s powerful new Anti-Coercion Instrument (ACI), in force since late 2023, gives the bloc sweeping authority to strike back at foreign countries trying to strong-arm its members into policy changes.